sroberts/sroberts.github.io/_posts/2016-03-30-cti-squad-goals-intro-to-requirements.md

 > <i class="fa fa-quote-left fa-3x pull-left"></i> Windows 2000: Designed for the Internet.
 The Internet: Designed for UNIX. ~ _Unknown_

 It's a common mistake to think of attackers as omnipotent.
 They have limits, budgets, time, etc. As a result most attackers focus on attacking certain kinds of networks.
-A Windows network running Active Directory is often harder to attack than a Linux network on LDAP (don't knock MSFT, [they've invested a lot in security over the last 15 years](http://news.microsoft.com/stories/cybercrime/index.html)) but the fact is most attackers are probably more familiar and invested in attacking Windows & AD.
+A Windows network running Active Directory is often harder to attack than a Linux network on LDAP (don't knock MSFT, [they've invested a lot in security over the last 15 years](http://news.microsoft.com/stories/cybercrime/index.html)) but the fact is most attackers are probably more familiar and invested in attacking Windows and AD.

 ![Nmap... because?](/public/nmap.jpg)